frank038/wbar/README.md

 The menu updates automatically; middle mouse click on an item in any category, except bookmarks, to force a menu update.

-Left mouse click on the volume bar level to mute the output;
-right mouse click to open the mixer, if one has been choosen in the configurator.

 The sticky notes: just open the service menu, usually at right, and choose the notes tab; there user can choose to add a new note or to show/hide